Wanted poster: Bounty

 Wanted posters for particularly notorious fugitives frequently offer a bounty for the capture of the person, or for a person who can provide information leading to such capture.
 Bounties provided an incentive for citizens to aid law enforcement, either by providing information, or by catching the criminal themselves.
 More modern wanted posters may also include images of the fugitive's fingerprints.
 People who, as a profession, chase wanted individuals with the intent to collect their bounties are referred to as bounty hunters.

-Images

-Composite images for use in wanted posters can be created with various methods, including: